 Prepare the Meat and Vegetables Ahead of Time

-Cutting meat and vegetables is not something you want to do while rushed or distracted, particularly in stir fry dishes, where it's important that the pieces of food are a uniform size.
+Cutting meat and vegetables is not something you want to do while rushed or distracted, particularly in stir fry dishes, where it's important that the pieces of food are of a uniform size.
 Before leaving for work in the morning, cut the meat, cover with plastic wrap and leave in the refrigerator until you come home from work.
 With vegetables, wash, drain, cut and refrigerate, covered.
 That way, when you return home in the evening, most of the work is already done!

 02 of 11